cwching-ucsc/CSE228-Project/README.md

 ## Development Workflow
 `main` branch is only reserved for production-ready code that can pass all the existing test cases.
 Development on a new feature will be happened in a different branch.
-Once the developement has finished, such a branch will be merged back to `main` branch.
+Once the development has finished, such a branch will be merged back to `main` branch.
+This approach allows simultaneous collaboration on the project with minimizing merge conflicts.

+## Authors
+Tongze Wang, Cheng-Wei Ching